dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 - _labels_: Label with language tags in the form `{ "<lang>": "<label>", "<lang>": "<label>", ... }`.
 The `labels` element is mandatory.
 It needs to specify at least one language.
 Currently, "de", "en", "fr" and "it" are supported.
 - _comments_: Comment with language tags in the form `{ "<lang>": "<comment>", "<lang>": "<comment>", ... }`.
-  The `comments` element is optional.
   Currently, "de", "en", "fr" and "it" are supported.
+The `comments` element is mandatory for the root node of the list.
+  For all other nodes, it is optional.
+If not used, the element should be omitted.
 - _nodes_: Array of sub-nodes.
 The `nodes` element is optional and can be omitted in case of a flat list.

 Example of a list: